nex3/fromsoftware-rs/CONTRIBUTING.md

 `OwnedPtr` is a custom pointer type that indicates that the structure containing it owns the memory backing the referenced structure.
 Determining if your pointer should be an `OwnedPtr` can be hard, but there are a few things you can look for:

-1. The game itself only mutates the referenced structure through this pointer.
-2. The referenced structure is constructed and destructed as part of the parent structure's constructor and destructor.
-This implies that the lifecycles of the two objects are the same.
+* The clearest signal is that a referenced structure is constructed and destructed as part of the parent structure's constructor and destructor.
+  In this case, you can be confident that the two objects share a lifecycle.

+* Otherwise, it's likely that the parent structure does not own the referenced structure.
+However, if the game only ever mutates the referenced structure through the parent structure's pointer, it can still be considered owned.

 `OwnedPtr` implements `Sync` and `Send`.
 Because of this you should never use `OwnedPtr` with pointers that can lead to stack memory.
 `OwnedPtr` also allows for a single mutable borrow and multiple immutable ones.
 Because of this, you should never have two `OwnedPtr`s referencing to the same memory, since this would create the possibility for undefined behavior.